 Glaucoma is a common yet serious eye disease that can cause blindness.
 While there is no cure, early detection and treatment can help slow or prevent vision loss.
 That’s why it’s essential to be aware of the risk factors, signs, types of glaucoma, treatments, and when...

 Your peripheral vision is an important aspect of your overall vision, allowing you to see what’s happening around you without having to turn your head.
 But did you know that peripheral vision loss can occur?
-And if so, what should you do about it?
-Let’s look at why...
+And if it does occur, what should you do about it?
+Let’s...

 Did you know that November is Diabetic Eye Disease Awareness Month?
 Diabetic eye disease refers to a group of eye problems that people with diabetes may experience because of high blood sugar levels damaging the blood vessels in the retina.
 Diabetic retinopathy is the...